treyhunner/treyhunner.github.com/source/_posts/2019-05-21-python-builtins-worth-learning.markdown

 The `zip` function is even more specialized than `enumerate`.

 The `zip` function is used for looping over multiple iterables at the same time.
-We actually used it above in the explanations of `list` and `dict`.

 ```python
 >>> one_iterable = [2, 1, 3, 4, 7, 11]